cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 #### Customer experience

-This solution introduces only 1 additional requirement for the customer; They must upgrade their Conjur server to access the new API.
+This solution introduces an additional requirement for the customer.
+They must upgrade their Conjur server to access the new API.
-This is not mandatory.
-If the requirement if not fulfilled, the solution will fall back to option **1.a** but at the price of efficiency.
+This is not mandatory and if not done so, we will provide a fallback solution **(1.a)** but at a price of efficiency.

-In Secrets Provider, the only difference between Milestone 1 and 2 isin the Helm chart.
-In Milestone 2 will be using `Deployment` instead of a `Job`.
-There might be some new variables, all with reasonable defaults as to ensure no additinal steps are needed to migrate from Milestone 1 to 2, so **only chart upgrade is needed**.
+For this Milestone, the Secrets Provider Chart will be using `Deployment` in-place of `Job`.
+New default variables may be introduced but no additional steps will needed to migrate from Milestone 1 to 2.

 #### Concerns